dilliram-code/Daily-Python-Practice/day14-functionsDive/functionNotes.md

 - (((1+2)+3)+4)+5 = 15

+`When to Use?`

+- Use map when you want to transform each element.
+- Use filter when you want to select elements based on a condition.
+- Use reduce when you want to combine elements into a single result.

 **🟩 What is a Lambda Function?**

 - A lambda function is a small, anonymous function in Python.